gaesa/mpv-autoload/README.md

 ### Customization

 You may want to modify some of the default options.
 Currently, there are 5 available options: `commonVideo`, `commonAudio`, `allowedMimeTypes`, `ignoreHidden`, and `sortCaseSensitive`.
-The program first uses `commonVideo` and `commonAudio` to filter files in a directory.
+The program first utilizes `commonVideo` and `commonAudio` to filter files in a directory.
 If a file passes this filter, it is added to the list.
-If not, the program checks whether the file's extension typically represents a non-media file.
-If it does not, it then checks the file’s mimetype.
+If not, the program checks whether the file's extension typically represents a non-media file, such as subtitles, executables, or archives.
+If it does not, it then examines the file’s mimetype.
 If the mimetype is in `allowedMimeTypes`, the file is also added to the list.
-Files that do not meet these criteria are not added to the list.
+Files that do not meet these criteria are not included in the list.

 You can add more extensions (they are case-insensitive) to `commonVideo` or `commonAudio` to speed up this process.
 Alternatively, you can assign an empty array `[]` to `commonAudio` and then assign `["video"]` to `allowedMimeTypes` to disable support for audio files.